-The Authority carried out an impairment review in 2016/17, the result of which was that £3.1m impairment losses were charged to Other Comprehensive Expenditure in the CIES.
+The Authority carried out an impairment review in 2016/17, the result of which was that there were no impairment losses recognised in the year.

 24. CAPITAL EXPENDITURE AND CAPITAL FINANCING

 The total amount of capital expenditure incurred in the year is shown in the table below (including the value of assets acquired under finance leases and PFI/PP contracts), together with the resources that have been used to finance it.
 Where capital expenditure is to be financed in future years by charges to revenue as assets are used by the London Borough of Merton, the expenditure results in an increase in the Capital Financing Requirement (CFR), a measure of the capital expenditure incurred historically by the London Borough of Merton that has yet to be financed.
 The CFR is analysed in the following table: